m-tranter/managementAPI/README.md

-A demo app that uses the Contesis Delivery and Management APIS.
+A demo app that uses the Contesis Delivery and Management APIs.